elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 | `Ctrl+D` | `Cmd+D` |
 ```

-And to edit all matches at the same time, run the above until all matches are found.
-Now you can change the `console.log("Edit me");` in the below code snippet at the same time
+Once you have matched all the same snippets, you can now edit them at the same time :^)

+# Exercise ❤️

+Consider the following JavaScript

 ```js
 hello() {